hbctraining/variant_analysis/lessons/07_variant_calling.md

 The header line always starts with just a single `#` followed by eight mandatory fields:

 - **CHROM** - Chromosome where the variant was found
 - **POS** - A 1-based index for the position on the chromosome where the variant was found.
-For multibase variants, this corresponds to the first base's position.
+For multibase variants, this corresponds to the first base's position
-- **ID** - If a SNP has an identifier (i.e. such as an rs number(s) from dbSNP), then it is put here.
+- **ID** - If a SNP has an identifier (e.g., rs number(s) from dbSNP), then it is put here.
 Otherwise, it will be a `.`.
 - **REF** - The reference base(s) for the given position
 - **ALT** - The variant base(s) for the given position.
-In the case of multiple variants present, they will be comma separated.
+In the case of multiple variants present, they will be comma separated
 - **QUAL** - A PHRED-scaled quality score for the variant
 - **FILTER** - A status of 'PASS' is given for any variant passing all filters.
-If a variant fails, then a semi-colon separated list will enumerate the filter(s) that the variant failed.
+If a variant fails, then a semi-colon separated list will enumerate the filter(s) that the variant failed
 - **INFO** -  Additional information about the variant.
 Common catergories can be found in the table below:

 | Abbreviation | Data Type |